AMSN Board of Directors

 Robin has published articles covering topics such as osteoarthritis, pain management, PTSD, the Affordable Care Act, mandatory staffing levels, and nurse activism.
 She has presented at national conventions to nurses on topics including clinical leadership and legislative issues as well as presenting medical-surgical certification review courses.

-She graduated from Northern Illinois University with her Master’s in Nursing Education and currently is an assistant professor at George Williams College of Aurora University.
+She graduated from Northern Illinois University with her Master’s in Nursing Education and currently is working at Advocate Sherman Hospital as a Nursing Professional Development Specialist.
+Her nursing experience has been primarily as a medical-surgical nurse in an acute care setting before becoming a medical-surgical nurse educator in both acute care and academia.
 She has extensive background in Medical-Surgical Nursing, Pediatrics, Emergency Medicine and Orthopedics.

 Tuesday has been practicing nursing for 15 years and is Board Certified in both Medical Surgical and Executive Nursing.
 She started in nursing as a CNA, a LVN, a BSN, and an advanced practice nurse as an adult health clinical nurse specialist.